 - Refer your account to the Department of Justice (DOJ) for appropriate action, or to the IRS for reporting of additional income.

 Note: All additional fees charged by these entities will be the responsibility of the facility (ranging from 3% to 28% of the total amount due).

 Inspection Fee Consolidation

 Providers with multiple mobile mammography units and some stationary sites that are presently operating under two or more MQSA certificates may have the option (for inspection purposes only) of combining their facilities in order to reduce their total inspection fee (Total Inspection Fee = $2,150 + n-1 x $250 where n = total number of units inspected).
 Discuss your eligibility for inspection fee consolidation with your MQSA inspector prior to the inspection.
-Information regarding inspection fee consolidation can be found on the MQSA Policy Guidance Help System.
+More information regarding inspection fee consolidation can be found by clicking HERE.

 If you have any questions about MQSA Inspection Fees, GE declaration, or MQSA certification, you may contact the MQSA Hotline via one of the following options:

 - Attn: Food and Drug Administration; 1-410-290-6351